 At least that’s the theory, though in reality your hands and arms will still feel the bumps, but they are muted.
 The Future Shock has some damping, and it never felt like the rebound amplified any of the bumpiness.

 The Diverge has certainly more road-oriented geometry than some of the new gravel bikes such as the Kona Libre DL we recently reviewed.

 Compared to Specialized’s own Roubaix, the Diverge is a more relaxed road bike even with its 59mm trail (compared to the Roubaix’s 55mm trail calculation).
 Your position will be a bit more upright, and with the longer wheelbase and lower bottom bracket, the ride will be more stable in comparison.
 Just for comparison, an average cyclocross bike has around 65mm of trail and a standard road bike is around 55-59mm.

 Enough with calculations and suspected effects on handling.
 The Diverge indeed handles like a road bike, carving through turns with just a lean, never wavering from your chosen line.
 With both the 38mm tubeless tires and the Future Shock, every road seems as if it’s newly paved, or at least one level of pavement better than it actually is.

-The advantage of the Future Shock acted almost as a damper to the fast handling front end.
-Going down some steep, rocky sections, it felt as if I might go over the bar, but the mild shock absorption from the Future Shock helpe me regain composure and control.
+The advantage of the Future Shock acted almost as a damper to the fast-handling front end.
+Going down some steep, rocky sections, it felt as if I might go over the bar, but the mild shock absorption from the Future Shock helped me regain composure and control.